PCHAIN (PI) Price Tops $0.0457 on Top Exchanges

-PCHAIN (CURRENCY:PI) traded down 11.4% against the U.S. dollar during the 24 hour period ending at 18:00 PM ET on September 6th.
-During the last week, PCHAIN has traded up 14.4% against the U.S. dollar.
-One PCHAIN coin can now be purchased for $0.0457 or 0.00000077 BTC on major exchanges.
-PCHAIN has a total market cap of $37.27 million and $3.44 million worth of PCHAIN was traded on exchanges in the last day.
+PCHAIN (CURRENCY:PI) traded down 11.4% against the dollar during the twenty-four hour period ending at 19:00 PM Eastern on September 12th.
+In the last week, PCHAIN has traded up 14.4% against the dollar.
+PCHAIN has a market capitalization of $37.27 million and $3.44 million worth of PCHAIN was traded on exchanges in the last 24 hours.
+One PCHAIN coin can now be bought for $0.0457 or 0.00000077 BTC on major exchanges.

 - DREP [old] (DREP) traded 19.5% lower against the dollar and now trades at $1.96 or 0.00003399 BTC.